Trevor Eyster: Early life

-Eyster was born Timothy Richard Eyster in Tarzana, California, and grew up in Chatsworth and Dana Point, California.
+Eyster was born Timothy Richard Eyster on October 10, 1978, in Tarzana, California, and grew up in Chatsworth and Dana Point, California.
 He attended Dana Hills High School, and became an emancipated minor in 1996.
 In 2002, he legally changed his first name to Trevor.

 Career

 Eyster began his career at the age of 9, on an episode of the soap opera Santa Barbara in 1987.
 He thereafter appeared in a number of television episodes, two TV films, and two feature films through 1992.
 As a voice actor he also performed in Disney's 25-minute animated featurette The Prince and the Pauper (1990).
 In 1991, he played Ray Krebbs' son Jock in the Dallas series finale "Conundrum".

 His best-known role as a child actor was starring in the role of Eugene "Sponge" Harris on the two-season Nickelodeon television series Salute Your Shorts (1991–1992).
 In 1992 he was nominated for a Young Artist Award for "Best Young Actor Co-Starring in a Cable Series" for the role.
 Since 2010 Eyster has appeared in various reunion gatherings of the show's stars.

 After the Salute Your Shorts series was discontinued in 1992, except for a role in an episode of Babylon 5 in 1998, Eyster took a 21-year break from screen acting, resuming in 2013 as an adult actor after changing his first name from Tim to Trevor.
 As an adult he has appeared in a number of short films, done small roles in television series and TV films, and starred in his own self-produced docudrama series.